Grayda/node-orvibo/README.md

 What's New?
 ===========

- - 27/12/2015
+ - 29/03/2016
-   - You can now set up a device without the WiWo app.
-   - PROTOCOL.md updated.
-Still needs work, but is growing every Day
-   - New examples added, and "basic" example updated to emit IR AND RF
-   - Various bugfixes, plus new events added
+   - README and PROTOCOL updated with information about the RF switches and basic info about Kepler's message format
+   - Basic RF example added to the examples/ folder
  - 31/12/2015
    - Callbacks now implemented code-wide, though events are the best way to be notified
    - Device names that are 16 bytes of "FF" are no longer considered valid names
    - Basic timer support added.
 Querying a device now returns all the timers for a device, as a moment.js object for manipulation.
 You can also set timers, but only sockets have been implemented so far
    - Countdown timer (read only) also implemented.
 When queried, a countdown timer is set using setTimeout() and an event emitted.

+ - 27/12/2015
+   - You can now set up a device without the WiWo app.
+   - PROTOCOL.md updated.
+Still needs work, but is growing every Day
+   - New examples added, and "basic" example updated to emit IR AND RF
+   - Various bugfixes, plus new events added

 To-Do
 =====